Children’s passports in family law matters

 • preventing a child from being taken overseas.

-You should seek expert legal advice about the prospects of success and how to apply in the Family Law Courts for equal shared or sole parental responsibility, even if you are not a child’s parent (being a person concerned with the care, welfare or development of the child).
+You should seek expert legal advice about the prospects of success and how to apply in the Family Law Courts for an order for joint decision-making or to have sole responsibility, even if you are not a child’s parent (being a person concerned with the care, welfare or development of the child).

 Overseas Orders